livewire/livewire/docs/volt.md

 </div>
 ```

-<a name="installation"></a>
 ## Installation

-First, install Volt into your project using the Composer package manager:
+To get started, install Volt into your project using the Composer package manager:

 ```bash
 composer require livewire/livewire:^3.0@beta # Or ensure Livewire v3.x is installed...